Audrey Assad: Nashville and the Firefly EP

-In 2008 when Assad was 24, she decided to move to Nashville, Tennessee, to continue and focus on her music career.
+In 2008 when Assad was 24, she decided to move to Nashville, Tennessee, to continue focusing on her music career.
 She raised $7,000 from friends and fans to support her move from Florida.
 In Nashville, she worked with producers Paul Moak and Phillip LaRue and recorded a five-song EP, Firefly, which sold at shows and featured a handwritten cover made of a brown paper bag.
 She supported herself by working as a nanny before meeting fellow Catholic musician Matt Maher.
 Maher took Assad under his wing and brought her to various gigs, where she sang back-up vocals and played sets during his shows.
 The time they spent together around Maher's home base of Phoenix, Arizona, would later prompt Assad to move there from Nashville.
 During this time, Assad also signed on to work as a staff writer for EMI Christian Music Group Publishing, doing songwriting work with other artists.

 Sparrow Records

 In 2009, Assad signed with Sparrow Records, who had been talking to Assad after the release of her EP.
 For her first album, Assad then met and played for producer Marshall Altman, who eventually agreed to produce what would become The House You're Building.
 Altman and Assad recorded the album at the Galt Line Studio in Los Angeles.
 The House You're Building was released on July 13, 2010, and the title track was featured as a free download on iTunes Discovery Download.
 The album performed well commercially and critically, going on to become the Amazon.com's "Best Album of 2010" in the Christian Music category, as well as being the best selling new artist in the Christian Music category of 2010 according to SoundScan.
 The album reached No. 12 on the Billboard Christian Albums chart and No. 6 on its Heatseekers chart.

 Her second album, Heart, was released on February 14, 2012.
 The album sold 7,300 units in its debut week, an increase of 185 percent over her previous album, and reached No. 18 on the overall iTunes chart.
-For the most part, the new album was a further development of the ″piano-driven style and lyrical depth″ that The House You're Building had shown.
+For the most part, the new album was a further development of the "piano-driven style and lyrical depth" that The House You're Building had shown.
 The track "Sparrow", was released as a single, and similarly did well.
 "Sparrow" was based on the classic gospel hymn, "His Eye Is on the Sparrow", which Assad said she loved seeing and hearing in Sister Act 2 when she was young.